Hassan district: Modern

 During the 14th century, invasions by the Sultanate of Delhi weakened the Hoysala Kingdom, and the district became part of the Vijayanagara Empire.
 In the 15th and 16th centuries, the Vijayanagar kings patronised Chennakesava of Belur as their family deity.
 It was also ruled by Adilshahis of Bijapur and Mughal Empire after decline of the Vijayanagar.
 In the 17th and 18th centuries, Hassan became a land of contention between the Keladi Nayakas of Shimoga and the Mysore Kingdom.
-In 1648 the Mysore rulers built Channarayapatna fort by treaty with the sultans of Bijapur.
+In 1648 the Mysore rulers built Channarayapatna fort by treaty with the Sultanate of Bijapur.
 A peace treaty was concluded between the Mysore and Keladi rulers in 1694.
 The district remained part of the Mysore Kingdom at the conclusion of the Fourth Anglo-Mysore War in 1799.

 Hassan District and its current boundaries date to the 1860s, when the Mysore Kingdom was organised into 8 districts, and the districts further divided into taluks.
 The district had a population of 518,987 in the 1871 census.
 A famine from 1876 to 1878 reduced the population to 428,344 by 1881.
 The population was 511,975 in 1891, and 568,919 in 1901.
 The 1901 census recorded 541,531 Hindus, 16,668 Muslims, 5035 Animists, 3795 Christians, 1874 Jains, and 16 others.
 The district had 14 towns, and 2546 villages.